-Soft and chewy gingerbread man cookies full of ginger spice flavor.
-This classic Christmas treat is the perfect cookie to decorate with your family this season!
+Soft and chewy gingerbread man cookies full of warm ginger spice flavor.
+This classic Christmas cookie is the perfect festive treat to decorate with your family this season!

 Table of Contents